Skip to content

-All videography work for Vocations Outreach is completed by college-aged interns who volunteer their time and talents for this cause.
-One or two interns will travel to the order for filming.
-All interns receive training to ensure competence and excellence in their videography capabilities and will use top-of-the-line equipment.
+All videography work for Vocations Outreach is completed by college students at Franciscan University of Steubenville.
+One or two will travel to the order for filming.
+All use top-of-the-line equipment and receive in-depth training to ensure competence and excellence in their videography capabilities.

 What is the Production Timeline?